Canon 1D Mark II vs Olympus TG-5

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the TG-5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the 1D Mark II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Both the 1D Mark II and the TG-5 have been discontinued, but can regularly be found used on eBay.
+The 1D Mark II was replaced by the Canon 1D Mark II N, while the TG-5 was followed by the Olympus TG-6.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon 1D Mark II vs Olympus TG-5